Gartner recognises Pulse Secure for Zero Trust Network Access solution

 As a result, organisations have Zero Trust control while working within their existing hybrid IT infrastructure and security ecosystem.

-The solution offers dual-mode VPN and SDP architecture that provides enterprises with unified management and operational visibility across public cloud, private cloud, and data centre.
+The solution offers dual-mode VPN and SDP architecture that provides enterprises with unified management and operational visibility across public cloud, private cloud, and data center.

 It brings extensive MFA and authorisation options to ensure users, their devices, and the applications they access are verified before and during transactions.